 Received: 21-Feb-2022, Manuscript No. gpmp-22-55037; Editor assigned: 24-Feb-2022, Pre QC No. P-55037; Reviewed: 04-Mar-2022, QC No. Q-55037; Revised: 29-Apr-2022, Manuscript No. R-55037; Published: 29-Jun-2022

-Results: The study showed that according distribution modified grading system grade 1, n=1, grade 2, n=4 grade 3, n=12 grade 4, n=5 the distribution of all follicles studied (all >17 mm in diameter), 5 patient get pregnant, mean diameter in relation of diameter are not significant (the pregnant group) while 17 cases did not get pregnant (non-pregnant group).
-The mean base line serum FSH concentration also tended to be high in low grade vascularity cycle, but this difference was not significant.
-Primary infertility found to be 12 patients (55%), while secondary infertility found to be 10 patients (45%).
-There were 5 pregnancy giving pregnancy rate 22%, the follicles of high grade vascularity were associated with high pregnancy rate (grade 4=60%), (grade 3=16.6%),than cycles with low grade vascularity with no pregnancy occur in grade 1 and 2 vascularity group (grade 1, 2=0%) this result is significant .5 pregnant patients, 2 patients had endometrial thickness 8-10 mm, 3 patients had endometrial thickness 10-12 mm, zero patient had endometrial of 8 mm, In our study the pregnancy rate was 40% with distinct five line endometrial pattern, 23% with hazy five line Endometrial pattern, and 0% with no endometrial layering.
+Results: The study showed that according to the modified grading system, the distribution of all follicles studied (all >17 mm in diameter) was grade1 (n=3), grade 2 (n=11), grade 3 (n=32), grade 4 (n=14), 14 patient got pregnant while 46 cases did not get pregnant (non-pregnant group).
+The mean baseline level of serum FSH concentration also tended to be high in the low-grade vascularity cycle, but this result was insignificant.
+There was giving a pregnancy rate of 16.7%, the follicles of high-grade vascularity were associated with a high pregnancy rate (grade 4=57%), (grade 3=18.8%), then cycles with low-grade vascularity with no pregnancy occur in grade 1 and 2 vascularity group (grade 1, 2=0%) this result is significant.
+Six pregnant patients had an endometrial thickness of 8-10 mm, 8 patients had an endometrial thickness of 10-12 mm, and zero patients had an endometrial thickness <8 mm, In our study the pregnancy rate was 42.9% with a distinct five-line endometrial pattern, 22.9% with hazy five-line Endometrial pattern, and 0% with no endometrial layering.

 Conclusion: Perifollicular vascular perfusion appears to be an important factor in determining the outcome in stimulated IUI cycles, and may have clinical implications in assisted reproduction techniques.